 Instructions

-- Place the chicken pieces and frozen vegetables in the crockpot.
+- Place the chicken pieces and frozen mixed vegetables in the crockpot.

 - In a separate bowl, whisk together the cream of chicken soup, cream of celery soup, chicken broth, milk, garlic powder, onion powder, thyme, salt, and pepper.

-- Pour the soup mixture over the chicken and vegetables in the crockpot, and stir to combine.
+- Pour the soup mixture over the chicken and vegetables and stir to combine.

 - Cover and cook on low for 6-8 hours, or on high for 3-4 hours, until the chicken is cooked through and the vegetables are tender.

-- In the last 30 minutes of cooking, add the cooked biscuit pieces to the crockpot and stir gently.
+- In the last 30 minutes of cooking, stir in the cooked biscuit pieces.

-- Serve the soup hot, garnished with additional cooked biscuit pieces and fresh thyme, if desired.
+- Serve hot, garnished with extra biscuit pieces and fresh thyme if desired.

 Leave a Reply